 Boissy encourages everyone, including leaders, to create their own “joy pie” before they can adequately care for and encourage others under their supervision.
 The panel recommended organizations bake empathy into the process to create environments where compassion and humanity are recognized as assets rather than weaknesses.

-“Healthcare is more global than we think,” Montag remarked and drew attention to what was left out of the speech, “we did not hear anyone say it's all getting so much more difficult,” highlighting the general positivity of the day’s conversations.
+“Healthcare is more global than we think,” Montag remarked and drew attention to what was left out of the speech “what we did not hear is that anybody said it's all getting so much more difficult,” highlighting the general positivity of the day’s conversations.